pettinz/Parallel-Depth-First-Search-for-DAG/docs/mainpage.md

 <img src="16T_LR2.png" width="800"/>

-We can notice that the required time decreased from 1 to 2 and from 2 to 4 running threads, but it start increasing again with 8 or 16 threads.
+We can notice that the required time decreased from 1 to 2 and from 2 to 4 running threads, but it starts increasing again with 8 or 16 threads.
 This is probably related to the increasing number of context switch with the number of cores and the implementation of the threadpool which pushes in the queue tasks in the order in which they have been created, often pushing threads that have to wait for mutex and that therefore remain in a wait status.
 In a different environment that can better manage parallelization and with an ad-hoc implementation of the threadpool library it would be possible to get better results, improving the threadpool with a check over the related mutex before scheduling a task and swapping out tasks in wait status.
 With big and complex graphs the number of generated task is huge therefore it is very complex managing them efficiently.
 We also noticed that removing one level of nested task (changing the code from the one proposed in the paper) does not provide any performance improvement probably because even with only one level of threads the algorithm saturates in any case the number of available core in the CPU letting some threads waiting in the threadpool queue.